lorrainescanlon/wild_atlantic_wares/README.md

 | As a Site Admin I can |
 | As a Site Admin I can |
 | As a Site Administrator I |

+#### MosCow Priorization
+Based on MoSCow Prioritization principles (Must have, Should have, Could have, Won't have), the following feature sets were identified.
+Must Have Features
+    -

+Should Have Features
+    -

+Could Have Features
+    -

+Won't have Features
+    -

 I created a [GitHub project](https://github.com/users/lorrainescanlon/projects/3) and utilised the provided Kanban board method to manage user stories and tasks.
 Tasks were grouped into epics with milestones applied to epics.